jaredLunde/render-props/packages/choices/README.md

 # Choices
-A state container which provides a simple interface for making selections from a group of choices.
+A state container which provides an interface for making selections from a group of choices.
 The `Choices` component itself is a context provider which can be used with the `Choice` and `ChoicesConsumer` components for deep-tree selections.
 It does not have to be used with these components, however.